jshttp/cookie/README.md

 ##### expires

 Specifies the `Date` object to be the value for the [`Expires` `Set-Cookie` attribute](https://tools.ietf.org/html/rfc6265#section-5.2.1).
-When no expiration is set clients consider this a "non-persistent cookie" and delete it the current session is over.
+When no expiration is set, clients consider this a "non-persistent cookie" and delete it when the current session is over.

 The [cookie storage model specification](https://tools.ietf.org/html/rfc6265#section-5.3) states that if both `expires` and `maxAge` are set, then `maxAge` takes precedence, but it is possible not all clients by obey this,